encord-team/encord-active/docs/docs/sdk/filtering-data.md

 Based on this data frame, you can do any filter you might like using pandas.

-To get the path to the data item that a specific row corresponds to, you can use this utility function:
+To get the path to the data item (image) that a specific row corresponds to, you can use this utility function:

 ```python
 from encord_active.lib.project import ProjectFileStructure